In this article

 One of the most common examples of CapEx is the purchase of property, plant, and equipment (PP&E).
 PP&E are expected to generate income for the organization over a period of time and is recorded on the balance sheet as assets.
 They are depreciated or amortized over their useful life, which reduces their value on the balance sheet over time.

-Capital Expenditure Examples of PP&E:
+Examples of PP&E

 - Purchasing real estate or a new office.